The March (1945): The marches

 Prisoners from different camps had different experiences: sometimes the Germans provided farm wagons for those unable to walk.
 There seldom were horses available, so teams of POWs pulled the wagons through the snow.
 Sometimes the guards and prisoners became dependent on each other, other times the guards became increasingly hostile.
 Passing through some villages, the residents would throw bricks and stones, and in others, the residents would share their last food.
 Some groups of prisoners were joined by German civilians who were also fleeing from the Russians.
 Some who tried to escape or could not go on were shot by guards.

 Those with intact boots had the dilemma of whether to remove them at night - if they left them on, trench foot could result; if they removed them, they may not get their swollen feet back into their boots in the morning or get frostbite.
-Worse still, the boots may freeze or, more likely, be stolen.
+Worse still, the boots could freeze or be stolen.

 With so little food they were reduced to scavenging to survive.
 Some were reduced to eating dogs and cats — and even rats and grass—anything they could obtain.
 Already underweight from years of prison rations, some were at half their pre-war body weight by the end.

 Because of the unsanitary conditions and a near starvation diet, hundreds of POWs died of disease along the way and many more were ill.
 Dysentery was common: according to Robert Schirmer, a Red Cross delegate in Germany, 80% of the POWs on the northern line of march were suffering from this disease.
 Sufferers had the indignity of soiling themselves whilst having to continue to march, and being further weakened by the debilitating effects of illness.
 Dysentery was easily spread from one group to another when they followed the same route and rested in the same places.
 Many POWs suffered from frostbite which could lead to gangrene.
 Typhus, spread by body lice, was a risk for all POWs, but was now increased by using overnight shelter previously occupied by infected groups.
 Some men simply froze to death in their sleep.